Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Thoughts like that were among the many reasons why he visited the psychologist so often.

-“Hey, ‘Base.”
+"Hey, ‘Base."
 His words came out as a semi-distracted grunt.

 They were packing up at the end of a tough week.
 The Gaoians had excelled themselves on Operation GOLD BREES, and it had been a good field trip for the second string and the cherries, too.
 Not quite an all-hands-on-deck, but enough that the SOR was back in recovery mode for a day or two.
 That meant, among other things, unpacking, checking, and repacking all their gear.

 Baseball, who had been repacking his travel medkit, knew his best friend’s tones well and put the work aside for a second.
-“Sup, bro?”
+"Sup, bro?"

-“Dad signed the paperwork.”
+"Dad signed the paperwork."

 ‘Base’s face lit up.
-“Bro, that’s fuckin’ sweet!
-When does he start?”
+"Bro, that’s fuckin’ sweet!
+When does he start?"

-“Tonight I give him his first injection, and he’s gotta start on those cog-rehab games, too.”
+"Tonight I give him his first injection, and he’s gotta start on those cog-rehab games, too."

-“Man,” enthused ‘Base, “This shit’s awesome!
-Your dad’ll be back to normal in, what, a couple of days?”
+"Man," enthused ‘Base, "This shit’s awesome!
+Your dad’ll be back to normal in, what, a couple of days?"

-“Uh, ‘prolly a week ‘cuz of the nerve damage.
-But yeah.”
+"Uh, ‘prolly a week ‘cuz of the nerve damage.
+But yeah."

 Righteous was servicing the gauss rifles, and chimed in with a smile of his own.
-“That’s fuckin’ awesome.”
+"That’s fuckin’ awesome."

-“Yeah.”
+"Yeah."

-“…Bro, what’s wrong?”
+"…Bro, what’s wrong?"
 Nothing could get past Baseball.

-“Uh, Dad made me promise to show him what the Crude does.
-‘No secrets anymore’ he said.”
+"Uh, Dad made me promise to show him what the Crude does.
+‘No secrets anymore’ he said."

-“And?
-What’s the big—oh.”
+"And?
+What’s the big—oh."
 Baseball suddenly looked crestfallen.
-“I’m gonna be hurtin’ ain’t I.”
+"I’m gonna be hurtin’ ain’t I."

 Adam gave him a complicated look.

 Firth as always had the right words.
-“Eh, so what?
+"Eh, so what?
 Kick my ass too, bro.
-That’s just good training, right?”
+That’s just good training, right?"

-“Heh.”
+"Heh."
 Adam sobered up a little bit, though he still had to put on a rueful grin.
-“Are you sure?
-I could probably think of some other way to show him, y’know?”
+"Are you sure?
+I could probably think of some other way to show him, y’know?"

-“Nah, said ‘Base.
-“You’re a fighter, *’No secrets any more’* means you gotta show him that.
-I mean, you *owe* him, y’know?”
+"Nah, said ‘Base.
+"You’re a fighter, *’No secrets any more’* means you gotta show him that.
+I mean, you *owe* him, y’know?"

-“…Yeah.”
+"…Yeah."
 Honestly, that cut right to the heart of Adam’s doubts.
-“I just worry…what’s he gonna think of me?”
+"I just worry…what’s he gonna think of me?"

-“Figure that’s for you to talk over with him,” Righteous shrugged.
-“Don’t worry ‘bout us none.
+"Figure that’s for you to talk over with him," Righteous shrugged.
+"Don’t worry ‘bout us none.
 We’re big boys an’ were happy to help.
-I can handle a little bruised ego, as long as it’s *you* kickin’ my ass.”
+I can handle a little bruised ego, as long as it’s *you* kickin’ my ass."

 ‘Base nodded.
-“Exactly.
-When we doin’ this, man?”
+"Exactly.
+When we doin’ this, man?"

 Adam calculated for a moment.
-“Uh… Next week, I guess,” he said.
-“After he’s healed up and, uh, he’s all ‘there’ in his head again.”
+"Uh… Next week, I guess," he said.
+"After he’s healed up and, uh, he’s all ‘there’ in his head again."

 He went back to checking the expiry dates on all the drugs in his field pack but he must have been looking badly unhappy because it wasn’t more than five seconds before Righteous grabbed him, spun him around and he got the full crushing three-way bro hug treatment.

-“Bro.
-You’ll be *fine.*”
+"Bro.
+You’ll be *fine.*"

 Adam sighed, and nodded slowly, forehead-to-forehead with literally the only two men in the whole *galaxy* who might really have a handle on what he was feeling right now.

-“...Thanks, guys.
-I fuckin’ love you two.”
+"...Thanks, guys.
+I fuckin’ love you two."

 There was a long, fraternal pause before Baseball pulled away.
-“You good?”
+"You good?"

 Adam nodded.
-“Yuh.
+"Yuh.
 I just gotta go for a quick run I think.
-Clear my head.”
+Clear my head."

-“Should we come?”
+"Should we come?"

-“…I’d like that.”
+"…I’d like that."

 They quickly squared away the last of their work, checked in with Regaari (who had ‘CQ’ that evening), then set out for a brisk barefoot run.
 All three of them were naturally hot and sweaty thanks to their size and the cold Cimbrean night rain was always welcome to them, especially when exercising.
 A nice, easy run around town and through the woods was pretty much the perfect way to meditate, by Adam’s reckoning.